 Use a driving strategy that maximizes zero throttle coasting.
 Most modern gas and diesel fuel injected engines are designed to shutdown all fuel delivery after a short delay of throttle response.
 This represents zero fuel burn accumulated miles!
 This strategy involves such actions as cancelling cruise control and slowing slightly before cresting a down grade.
 This can help in keeping your speed down and reduce the need to use braking action while extending the coasting.
 There are many other various situations that vehicle coasting opportunities can be captured, all contributing to saving fuel.

 The addition of a fuel mileage computer, if you do not already have one, is a great aid also.
-Fuel performance data delivered to the driver on an on-going basis is said to cause driving habits to change, favoring more fuel saving behaviour.
+Fuel performance data delivered to the driver on an on-going basis is said to cause driving habits to change, favoring more fuel saving behavior.
 This is probably due to the fuel performance being monitored, just as all the other vehicle’s functions.